 Basketball Penalty Situation

 In college basketball, there are two levels to the bonus.
-The first, just called the bonus, is reached when a team commits 7 team fouls.
-Every foul after the 6th team foul in a half (up until 10 team fouls) will result in a one and one.
-This means that a player gets a possible 2 free throws, but will only get to shoot the second free throw if they make the first one.
-After 2nd shot, the ball is live if the player misses.
-The second level of the penalty situation in college basketball is called the double bonus.
-Every foul after the 10th team foul in a half will result in 2 free throws, no matter whether the player makes or misses the first free throw.
+The first, just called the bonus, is reached when a team commits seven team fouls in a half.
+Every foul after the sixth team foul in a half (up until 10 team fouls) will result in a one-and-one.
+This means that a player gets two possible two free throws but will only get to shoot the second free throw if they make the first one.
+After each shot, the ball is live if the player misses.

 There are some strategies that surround being in the penalty situation.
 Towards the end of a game, a team may try and intentionally foul the other team to get possession back.
 The way this works is simple.
 A team that is losing will foul if they have committed enough fouls to be in the penalty situation, giving the other team free throws and thus getting possession back after.

 How does a penalty situation occur?

 In basketball, a penalty situation occurs when a team commits too many personal fouls within a specified period.
 Also known as the bonus, a penalty situation will occur in the NBA if a team commits five team fouls in a quarter.
 The NCAA’s penalty situation starts after the seventh foul in a half, with a double bonus beginning after the tenth.